lenardxu/kuka_interface_ws/README.md

       control signal (corrected positions of robot)
    4. Command `rosrun process_msg_ki subscribe_ctrl_signal_node` under the same workspace in a new terminal
       1. Note: this node is in charge of subscribing to the control signal and writing it into shared memory
+   5. Wait for robot sending messages
 3. Use `roslaunch` to start up nodes collectively
    1. Command `roslaunch process_msg_ki input_device.launch` to start up all essential nodes plus dummy controller (as testing node) (Note: `roslaunch` will also start `roscore` if no master has been set. )
+   2. Wait for robot sending messages

 ### Check the nodes' communications
 Open another new terminal, and command `rostopic list` to find the running `topic` specified by you in code, and then command `rostopic echo <your_topic>`